How to get network access

 Use the command

-ipconfig /all in a Command Prompt to see the MAC address:
+ipconfig /all in a Command Prompt to see the MAC address.
+Be sure to pick the wired network interface and not the wireless.

 Open System Preferences, Network, Ethernet, Advanced, Hardware to see the MAC address.